Give to the collection

 The Upper Midwest Jewish Archives welcomes inquiries about donating materials related to the Jewish communities of the region.
 We encourage requests from individuals, organizations, and businesses to assess the historical and research value of records in collections.
 We work collaboratively with other archival repositories; if a collection appears more properly suited for another archival collection or institution, we can assist in pointing you to a collection that would be a better fit.

-Types of Materials in the Collection The materials collected and sought include, but are not limited to: personal papers and records of individuals; records of organizations, businesses, movements, and religious groups; oral history interviews; photographs and multimedia, digital or non-digital; and print materials and books that have historical value.
+The materials collected and sought include, but are not limited to: personal papers and records of individuals; records of organizations, businesses, movements, and religious groups; oral history interviews; photographs and multimedia, digital or non-digital; and print materials and books that have historical value.

-Scope of Collecting The collection aims to collect materials related to the Jewish community, regardless of sect of Judaism.
+The collection aims to collect materials related to the Jewish community, regardless of sect of Judaism.
 Materials should have a connection to the Upper Midwest region – mainly categorized as Minnesota and North and South Dakota – whether the materials were created in the region or document an organization or individual who eventually resided within the region.
 Varied formats of materials are acceptable, including electronic records.
 While the collection is mostly comprised of English language materials, there are some Hebrew, Yiddish, and German materials; no collection will be refused based solely upon language.
 The archives do not purchase or bid on collections.
 We do not collect three-dimensional materials or artifacts.
 The archives staff is responsible for reviewing and selecting materials to be collected as well as identifying those materials that are out of scope.

 Collections are legally deeded to the Upper Midwest Jewish Archives at the University of Minnesota by means of a deed of gift.
 This signed agreement functions to clarify the property, copyright, disposition, and access rights to the collection.
-While the property is transferred to the University, the copyright remains with the creator unless the donor chooses to transfer copyright; if researchers aim to quote material at lengths longer than fair use laws permit, it is the responsibility of the researcher to contact the copyright owner for permissions.
-Disposition rights allow the archivists to remove from the collection any materials that do not fall within the scope of collecting; these materials can either be destroyed or returned to the owner at the time of processing, in accordance with the donor’s wishes.
+While the property is transferred to the University, the copyright remains with the creator unless the donor chooses to transfer copyright.
+If researchers aim to quote material at lengths longer than fair use laws permit, it is the responsibility of the researcher to contact the copyright owner for permissions.
+Disposition rights allow the archivists to remove from the collection any materials that do not fall within the scope of collecting.
+These materials can either be destroyed or returned to the owner at the time of processing, in accordance with the donor’s wishes.

-How materials are cared for Materials in the collection are housed in a secure, climate-controlled storage facility at the University of Minnesota.
-Collections are re-housed and organized into a logical order.
-Preparation of a detailed inventory is completed to allow researchers to find the collection; a finding aid is created and disseminated online.
+Materials in the collection are housed in a secure, climate-controlled storage facility at the University of Minnesota.
+After donation, collections are re-housed and organized into a logical order.
+Preparation of a detailed inventory is completed and shared online to allow researchers to find the collection.
+Please note that the organization of new collections takes time.
 The acquisition of the collection may be publicized within the University.
-Please note that the organization of new collections takes time.